trust-zcom/contracts-optimism/README.md

 Customers can burn tokens by calling `burn()` themselves, however, they will not receive the underlying fiat currencies in such case.

-For GYEN/ZUSD in Arbitrum, users can bridge their GYEN/ZUSD through [Arbitrum Bridge](https://bridge.arbitrum.io/).
+For using GYEN/ZUSD in Arbitrum, users can bridge their GYEN/ZUSD through [Arbitrum Bridge](https://bridge.arbitrum.io/).
 Below is about GYEN/ZUSD on Arbitrum.

 ## Roles